robstoll/atrium/README.md

 ```
 </ex-map-builder-1>

-And the other expecting `KeyValue`s which allow specifying sub assertions for the value
+And the other expecting `KeyValue`s which allow specifying sub expectations for the value

 <ex-map-builder-2>